This is How the Disney Insider Threat Incident Reframes IAM Security

 What happened in Disney’s offboarding process that allowed Scheuer to hold onto his access to this 3rd-party system for three months?

-In most cases when someone leaves a company, their access to company information and systems is cut off.
+In most cases when someone leaves a company, his or her access to company information and systems is cut off.
 This is the correct and common practice in all cases, regardless of whether the separation is amicable.

 Especially in cases where the parting is on bad terms, this is especially important to follow through on to prevent them from stealing or damaging company data and systems on the way out.

 Without knowing the full details of the case, my best guess is that Scheuer was likely disabled in Disney’s Identity Provider (IdP).
-Popular IdPs like Microsoft’s Active Directory/Entra ID or Okta allow the administrator to disable a user’s access to resources managed through the IdP.
+Popular IdPs such as Microsoft’s Active Directory/Entra ID or Okta allow the administrator to disable a user’s access to resources managed through the IdP.

 But it’s not hermetic from a JML standpoint.